 Eating disorders can be characterized by eating patterns that disrupt a person’s mental, physical, and emotion health.
 This may be from eating too much, such as bulimia nervosa and binge eating, or eating too little, such as anorexia nervosa.
 Speaking out about an eating disorder can be embarrassing and intimidating, but someone’s health or life may be on the line, so it’s important to reach out to an eating disorder center.

 Call 888-224-8250 to talk to our trained and certified eating disorder specialist who will provide comfort and guidance without judgment, or click HERE to learn more about treatment options for eating disorders.

 Help for Anorexia Nervosa

 Anorexia nervosa is an eating disorder in which the person limits their food intake, causing a low body weight.
 People who suffer from the disorder have distorted views of their weight and have anxiety about gaining weight.
 Contributing factors to anorexia include stress, unhappiness, feeling out of control and other outside influences such as the media.
 Some people turn to anorexic behaviors as a way to manage these problems, but this can develop into a serious condition that could result in death.
 To learn more about the signs and symptoms of anorexia, click HERE.

-At Center for Change, we have a three-step program for adolescent girls and adult women to help guide them towards a full recovery.
+At Center for Change, we have a three-step program for adolescents and adults to help guide them towards a full recovery.
 First, restoring physical health from the damages of weight loss and severe dieting and purging; second, treating psychological disturbances such as low self-esteem, interpersonal conflicts, and distortion of body images, and finally, achieving long-term remission or full recovery.
 If you or a loved is suffering from anorexia, please contact Center for Change, an eating disorder treatment center, to receive immediate and personal care from our warm and caring staff.